 Most parents think they are “losing control,” but what’s actually happening is much simpler.

-In stressful parenting moments, your brain shifts into a survival response.
 This means your emotional brain becomes faster than your thinking brain.
 That’s why you react before you can even process what’s happening.

 This is not a personality issue; it is a psychological system response.